JieGroup/GenAI/docs/source/training/index.md

 ## Introduction

-Building a large language model (LLM) from scratch was once a task reserved for larger organizations due to the considerable computational resources and specialized knowledge required.
-Today, with the growing availability of resources and knowledge, organizations of all sizes can develop custom LLMs to enhance productivity, efficiency, and competitive edge.
+Building a large language model from scratch has traditionally been the domain of large organizations with extensive computational resources and specialized expertise.
+However, advancements in technology and an increasing openness in sharing research methodologies have begun to democratize this process.

+While university researchers and smaller organizations may still face resource constraints, they now have greater access to tools and techniques that make it feasible to develop custom LLMs.
+This not only opens up possibilities for advancing research in fields beyond text data, such as AI for science, but also enables a wider range of applications that can drive innovation and contribute to the broader community.

-This chapter details the process of building your own LLM from the ground up, from architecture definition and data curation to effective training and evaluation techniques.
+In this chapter, we will outline the process of building your own (albeit smaller) LLM from the ground up, covering essential steps such as architecture design, data curation, effective training, and evaluation techniques.

 The first and most crucial step in building an LLM is defining its purpose.
-This influences the model's size, the amount of training data needed, and the computational resources required.
+This decision influences the model's size, the amount of training data needed, and the computational resources required.
 Key reasons for creating your own LLM include:

 - **Domain-Specificity**: Training with industry-specific data.
 - **Greater Data Security**: Incorporating sensitive or proprietary information securely.
-- **Ownership and Control**: Retaining control over confidential data and improving the LLM over time.
+- **Ownership and Control**: Retaining control over confidential data and improving the model over time.

 The diagram provides an overview of the typical steps involved in training a language model.